 The Aero Tech Designs Gel Padded Touring shorts and Zoot Sports Active Tri shorts both included pockets, with the Aero Tech shorts taking up the entirety of each leg.
 Since it is common practice to ride with a bike jersey, pockets in your shorts aren't a necessity.
 However, it was still nice to have somewhere to stash a key or an extra energy gel when your jersey pockets are full or you're in a sleek jersey with small pockets.

 Another feature worth consideration is UV protection.
 The sun is no joke, and when you're out riding for several hours it is important to protect yourself.
 Sunscreen is always recommended, but having a garment that also blocks UV rays goes a long way in protecting yourself against issues down the road.
-The Louis Garneau CB Carbon 2 shorts, Pearl Izumi Elite In-R-Cool bibs, and the Zoot Sports Active Tri shorts all offered UV 50+ protection.
+The Louis Garneau CB Carbon 2 shorts and the Zoot Sports Active Tri shorts all offered UV 50+ protection.